SyamSundarKirubakaran/DSA_Java/README.md

 - [ ]  - FortyNine -> No.of Non-decreasing numbers with n digits - Less space

 ## Greedy Problems
-- [ ]  - One -> n different ropes of different length, tie them up into a single rope with Min cost.
+- [ ] A - One -> n different ropes of different length, tie them up into a single rope with Min cost.
 - [ ]  - Twp -> Maximum Non Overlapping Intervals
 - [ ]  - Three -> Min no.of platforms required to station all trains without collision
 - [ ]  - Four -> Rearrange the characters in the string such that same characters become d-distance away from each other.